Action1Corp/APIScripts/README.md

 # APIScripts
-Scripts that utilize Action1 API to automate tasks outside of Action1 Console
+Scripts that utilize Action1 API to automate tasks outside of Action1 Console.